JoonatanAlanampa/Blocks/README.md

 # Blocks

-Collection of useful RTL blocks and their TBs.
+Collection of RTL blocks and their TBs.

 ## Repository structure